quincymaynor/campaign-planner/README.md

 Campaign Creator is a place where you can let your imagination run wild!
 Here you are able to brainstorm custom campaign ideas and create them as you wish.
 You are also able to update and delete campaigns as you see fit, as well as post notes to created campaigns.

 ## Application Preview
-Please enjoy these preview images of the application.

 ![The landing page of the Campaign Planner Site.](./client/src/assets/images/CampaignPlannerLandingPage.png)